December 16, 2021

 Intolerance of Uncertainty

-Complete certainty as illusive
+Complete Certainty as Illusory

-Consider this: Can you be 100% sure that your loved one is alive and well at this very second (assuming you are not with them)?
-Now imagine you phone your loved one to check in and the phone goes unanswered.
-Do you feel more anxious or less anxious?
-Seeking certainty can exacerbate anxiety.
-Your loved one eventually calls you back and your anxiety decreases (negative reinforcement).
-However now you routinely call your loved one to check-in (safety behaviour) in case something bad has happened.
-The need to engage in this safety behaviour increases, leading to a temporary relief in anxiety, and ultimately leading to other problems (e.g. increased attention to threat, marital problems etc.)
+Seeking certainty can certainly exacerbate anxiety.
+Your loved one eventually calls you back and your anxiety decreases, which is negative reinforcement by definition, but now, you routinely call your loved one to check in on them.
+The need to engage in this safety behaviour increases, leading to a temporary relief in anxiety, and ultimately leading to other problems (e.g., increased attention to threats, marital problems especially if you’re dealing with your spouse, and the like)

 Uncertainty as an allergy…Being intolerant of uncertainty is a lot like having an allergy.
-If you are allergic to pollen for example, you will sneeze and cough and your eyes may get red and teary when you are exposed to even a small amount of pollen.
+If you are allergic to pollen for example, you will sneeze and cough, and your eyes may get red and teary when you are exposed to even a small amount of pollen.
 When people who are intolerant of uncertainty are exposed to a little bit of uncertainty, they also have a strong reaction: they worry, and do everything they can think of to get away from, avoid, or eliminate the uncertainty.
 (Anxiety Canada, 2019)

-Uncertainty in the face of the Pandemic
+Uncertainty in the Face of the Pandemic

-The changing pandemic is a stressor that can be considered novel, ambiguous, and unpredictable.
-This high level of uncertainty may be associated with a high level of anxiety and worry for those who are essentially intolerant of uncertainty.
-Furthermore, anxiety and worry often leads to time-consuming behaviours (safety behaviours) aimed at increasing certainty.
-For example, information-seeking (news overload), checking on family/friends (increasing attention to risk), and avoidance.
+The anxiety and worry that we have often leads to time-consuming activities such as practicing safety behaviours aimed at increasing certainty.
+Some specific examples of this include information-seeking (which is news overload), checking on family/friends (which is increasing attention to risk), or avoidance.
 Further stress, anxiety, and worry is experienced, leading to more safety behaviours, and so a feedback loop develops.

-Targeting IU in therapy
+Targeting IU in Therapy

 We help patients increase their tolerance for uncertainty, rather than increasing certainty itself.
 We use strategies based in cognitive-behaviour therapy (CBT) and a new wave of CBT called acceptance and commitment therapy (ACT):